 - Aluminum wiring expands when heated, which over time can result in connections becoming loose or burning out.
 In some cases, this can lead to an electrical fire.

-- Unlike copper wire, aluminium wiring can easily break when twisted.
+- Unlike copper wire, aluminum wiring can easily break when twisted.
 This is something many homeowners experience when they try to replace an old outlet or light fixture.
 Sometimes just gently tugging on the wire (to get some slack) will snap it off.

 Some types of home repairs are extra expenses, such as fixing a clogged drain or a broken window.
-However, other types of home repairs are investments because they increase the overall value of the property — and hiring qualified residential or commercial contractors in Toronto to replace your aluminum wire with copper wiring is definitely an investment that will pay off and add value to your property.
+However, other types of home repairs are investments because they increase the overall value of the property — and hiring qualified residential or commercial contractors in Toronto to replace aluminum wiring with copper wiring is definitely an investment that will pay off and add value to your property.

-Learn More About Safely Replacing Your Aluminum Wiring
+Safely Replace Aluminum Wiring